materialsproject/pymatgen-analysis-defects/docs/joss/paper.md

 1. Obtaining the chemical potential contribution to the defect formation energy without explicit calculations of the competing phases.
 1. Obtaining the Freysoldt finite-size correction without user intervention.
-2. Calculation of the optical transition between states under the single-particle approximation.
+2. Calculation of the optical transition between states under the independent-particle approximation.
 3. Calculation of the non-radiative recombination using the `nonrad` code [@turiansky_nonrad_2021].

 Details of the implementation and tutorials for using the different parts of the package are provided at: